Mesothelioma Symptoms

 • Weight loss

-However, it often only takes a few months for mesothelioma symptoms to worsen and become severe.
-This is why it’s important to advocate for yourself if you feel like something is wrong.
+Mesothelioma symptoms can worsen rapidly and become severe.
+This is why it’s important to advocate for yourself if you believe something is wrong.

-“If you feel like you’re not getting better and that this is something new for you, it’s best to encourage your doctor to proceed with more testing.”
+“If you feel like you’re not getting better and this is something new for you, encourage your doctor to proceed with more testing.”

 Amy Fair, RN, Mesothelioma Hope Patient Advocate